syhily/yufan.me/README.md

 ## TODO Checklist

-- [ ] List recent comments in sidebar.
+- [ ] List recent comments in the sidebar.
+This should be finished on Artalk.
 - [ ] Drop icon fonts.
 - [ ] Add opengraph-image and twitter-image.
+- [ ] Generate beautiful posters.
 - [ ] Add like button.
 - [ ] Add the click counter.
 - [ ] Add cover for all my posts.